Sticktron/AhAhAh-Sample-Theme/README.md

 The optional **ContentMode** key can be used to set your preferred resizing mode.
 If left out, the default setting (AspectFit) is applied.

 Available content modes:
-- "AspectFit" > scale to fit screen, preserving aspect ratio
+- AspectFit: scale to fit screen, preserving aspect ratio
-- "AspectFill" > scale to fill screen, preserving aspect ratio
+- AspectFill: scale to fill screen, preserving aspect ratio
-- "Fill" > scale to fill screen, ingoring aspect ratio
+- Fill: scale to fill screen, ingoring aspect ratio

 #### Example plists